OctopusDeploy/blog/blog/2022-q2/chocolatey-powershell-and-runbooks/index.md

 ### Checking if Chocolatey is installed

 Next, I used a community-contributed step template called [Chocolatey - Ensure Installed](https://library.octopus.com/step-templates/c364b0a5-a0b7-48f8-a1a4-35e9f54a82d3/actiontemplate-chocolatey-ensure-installed).
-This step checks if Chocolatey is installed and installs it if not.
+This step checks whether Chocolatey is installed and installs it if not.

 ![Installing Chocolatey](images/chocolateyinstallstep.png "width=500")